Fear: False Expectation Appearing Real

 The night my house’s power went out, I found myself unable to go back to sleep.
 However, as a person who prefers to fight fear rather than embrace it, I began searching through the Bible to find a verse or two that would bring me comfort.
 At the end of my quest, I not only found a couple of verses, I found an entire chapter!

 My time alone taught me many things, but the most important lesson I learned was that fear is just False Expectation Appearing Real.
-I’d heard a pastor say this during one of my school assemblies and only recently have I remember this phrase.
-All fear is psychological, but we cannot allow it to take hold of us or we’ll forever be stuck in one place.
+I’d heard a pastor say this during one of my school assemblies, but I only recently remembered this phrase.
+All fear is psychological, but we cannot allow it to take hold of us, or we’ll forever be stuck in one place.